webmastak/gnome-shell-extensions-mediaplayer/README.md

 - interactive indicator icon: scroll (next/previous), middle click (play/pause)
 - playlist support (org.mpris.MediaPlayer2.Playlists interface)
 - tracklist support (org.mpris.MediaPlayer2.TrackList interface)
+- Shuffle and Repeat support(not well supported by players)
-- rating support (Not a part of the MPRIS spec, limited support with player specifc code)
+- rating support (Not a part of the MPRIS spec, limited support with player specifc code.
+Currently you can set ratings in Rhythmbox, Lollypop, Nuvola Player, Quod Libet and Pithos.)
 - and more...

 ## Authors